What Are Gas Fees in Crypto?

 1. Network Congestion: Ethereum is one of the most popular used blockchains, and when there is a high volume of transactions, the blocks can become full.
 As more demand for block space exceeds the available capacity, gas fees increase with each rise in demand.
 During busy network times, users may need to offer miners higher fees (gas prices) to have their transactions prioritised and executed promptly.

 2. Increasing Popularity: Ethereum's flexibility and functionality have made it a popular choice for developers and users alike.
-As more developers use the Ethereum network for building decentralised applications (dApps), gas fees may increase due to higher demand for computational resources and block space.
+As more developers use the Ethereum network to build decentralised applications (dApps), gas fees may increase due to the higher demand for computational resources and block space.

 3. Transaction Complexity: The complexity of a transaction can impact the gas fee.
 Simple ETH transfers involve minimal data and are relatively inexpensive.
 However, executing complex operations like smart contracts, which involve recording, storing, and managing large amounts of data, can require more gas and result in higher fees.